nirvdrum/nirvdrum.com/_posts/2017-02-15-truffleruby-on-the-substrate-vm.md

 As an added benefit, the binary size is considerably smaller than the JVM's because all the unused classes and methods are excluded.

 This is a powerful new addition to the Truffle toolchain.
-In addition to an optimizing JIT, GC, profiler, debugger, and built-in polyglot support, by implementing your language on top of Truffle you now get an ahead-of-time compiler.
+In addition to an optimizing JIT, GC, profiler, debugger, and built-in polyglot support, by implementing your language on top of Truffle you now get an ahead-of-time compiler for your interpreter.

 As with all technology, there are trade-offs to targeting the Substrate VM.
 In order to perform its static analysis, all code to be included in the binary must be statically reachable.